Fong, Louie and Kwong

-The first part of a detailed history of the Fong family name in classical Chinese.
+The first part of a detailed history of the Fong family name in classical Chinese, part two and part two (a).
 Provided courtesy of my uncle, Dr Jack Fong (thanks Uncle!), Assoc Prof Paediatrics Danbury Hospital, Connecticut.
 I have no idea what any of it means.
 If anyone would care to provide a translation or summary, I would be much obliged.
-I also have available a further two parts, but I think most of those parts are very ‘Fong’ genealogy specific.
+I also have available a part three, but I think this is very ‘Fong’ family tree specific.

 James Louie - I have been informed by Paul Fong (Fremont, California) and Carole Louie…

 James Louie was a member of the Soo Yuen Benevolent Association in Stockton, California USA where my father was a member.
 I’m told a copy of the transcription hangs on the wall at the Stockton association hall.

 The first emperor of China.
 All later Chinese emperors have the title “Hwang Ti”.↩︎